margaretalice-a/margaret-portfolio-work/README.md

 ## Description

-This is a portfolio of my work to showcase my skills and talents to prospective employers.
+This is a portfolio website that includes an about me, links of my work and ways to contact me.
 It uses CSS flexbox, CSS grid and media queries to create a responsive webpage.
+It was created to showcase my skills and talents to prospective employers.

 Link: https://margaret-alice.github.io/margaret-portfolio-work/